California ECE Network Maps

 - By Specific Focus: goes a level deeper than the general focus view to show a greater level of specificity within each general focus area.
 It includes specific focus areas such as program hours, compensation, parental mental health, home visiting, the cost of quality, etc.

-Includes collaboratives working at the state level in California, and seeking to inform, influence, or affect ECE policy.
-It also includes some large collaboratives at the local level that can inform state policy and includes the following views
+The ECE Collaboratives Map: Includes collaboratives working at the state level in California, and seeking to inform, influence, or affect ECE policy.
+It also includes some large collaboratives at the local level that can inform state policy and includes the following views:

 - By Collaborative Type: shows collaboratives clustered based on the purpose of the collaboration, including technical assistance, advocacy, cross-systems coordination, intra-system coordination, and funding.